Privately Connecting Mobility to Infectious Diseases via Applied Cryptography: Related Work

-Mobility data derived from call CDRs -- phone calls and text messages -- have been used to understand various infectious diseases' spatial transmission better, see \Cref{tab:id-mobile-phone-data}.
-There is a general understanding that -- although not perfect -- mobile phone data provide an opportunity to model human travel patterns and thereby enhance the understanding of the transmission of infectious diseases~\cite{wesolowski2016connecting}.

-Each of the studies got their CDRs from one MNO.
-Most of the time, this MNO had the largest market share and coverage.
+Mobile phone data provides an opportunity to model human travel patterns and thereby enhance understanding of infectious diseases' transmission~\cite{wesolowski2016connecting}.
+Location data derived from call detail records (CDRs) -- phone calls and text messages -- have been used to understand various infectious diseases' spatial transmission better, see \Cref{tab:id-mobile-phone-data}.
+Each of the studies got their CDRs from one MNO, which most of the time had the largest market share and coverage.
 The common understanding is that biases such as Multi-SIM activity and different mobile phone usage across different geographical and socio-economic groups have a limited effect on general estimates of human mobility~\cite{wesolowski2013impact}.

 The most common model was to assign an individual a daily location.
 More concretely, each subscriber was assigned to a study area on each day based on the cell tower with the most CDRs or the last outgoing CDR.
 Further, the primary study area ("home") was computed for each subscriber by taking the study area where the majority of days were spent.
-A slightly different approach was to assign each subscriber to a study area using the last outgoing CDR of each day, and not considering a primary study area \cite{bengtsson2015using}.
-A more refined approach was to compute the number of CDRs made for every subscriber in each study area \cite{finger2016mobile}.
-The primary study area was defined to be the study area where with the most CDRs between 7 p.m. and 7 a.m.

 All of the studies emphasized that preserving individuals' privacy is mandatory.
-Each of the studies applied anonymization and aggregation as privacy measures.
-More concretely, in all cases - to the best of our understanding - the involved MNO anonymized the CRDs before handing them over to the health authority.
+In all cases -- to the best of our understanding -- the involved MNO anonymized the CDRs before handing them over to the health authority.
 In addition, we found that the MNO aggregated the CDRs in at least two cases.
-However, none of the studies discussed privacy' definitions or the potential risk of de-identification, which is especially high for location data~\cite{DBLP:journals/puc/Krumm09}.
-Therefore, it is hard to assess if they achieved their goal of preserving individuals' privacy in the studies.
+However, none of the studies discussed privacy definitions or the potential risk of de-identification, which is exceptionally high for location data~\cite{DBLP:journals/puc/Krumm09}.
+Therefore, it is hard to assess if they achieved their goal of preserving individuals' privacy.